 So what you gonna do is, you're gonna go and update your Linkedin profile.
 You're gonna connect with me on Linkedin.
 Why? cause my Linkedin network goes up to over 300,000 people.
 And so one of the ladies that I spoke to yesterday said, “I'm sitting at home and worried since I can't get work at the moment.
 I can do this, this and this.”
 Great, connect with me on Linkedin.
 Then I search for a CEO where she lived, that does what she does.
 And I reached out to the CEO and said, "Can you help this lady out?".
 He said, "Sure, done".

-Task number one is update your LinkedIn profile and connect with me.
+Task number one is updating your LinkedIn profile and connect with me.
 And then you got access to my entire network.
 One little thing like that.
 And then I got a free video on my YouTube channel on how to update your LinkedIn profile so that you can build your network.
-So all this emotional energy, you can’t sit there and talk about it and build it and blah, blah, blah, blah, blah, blah.
+So all this emotional energy, you can't sit there and talk about it and build it and blah, blah, blah, blah, blah, blah.
 You need to match that emotional energy with what you do.
 Think, Feel, Do.

 So, Dion just to wrap up the interview.
 If you have any important soundbites that you would like to leave our audience?

 100%.
-The VIP of mental health concept is critical.
+The VIP of the mental-health concept is critical.
 You can go to my website, get the book and the workbook in the back.
-It’s free because if you can grab that, you can look in the mirror, make peace with the mirror first.
-And as soon as you understand, Think, Feel and Do, you should be listening for these words when you’re talking to people.
+It's free because if you can grab that, you can look in the mirror, make peace with the mirror first.
+And as soon as you understand, Think, Feel and Do, you should be listening for these words when you're talking to people.